-Opened five years ago by then Mayor Cllr Mark Cooper, it’s fifth birthday was celebrated on Friday last week by the new Mayor, Cllr Mark Luson.
+Opened five years ago by then Mayor Cllr Mark Cooper, its fifth birthday was celebrated on Friday last week by the new Mayor, Cllr Mark Luson.
 Sited in the Community Room at Cooper’s Corner in the George Lane Car Park adjacent to the bridge over the River Kennet it is stocked with donations from Waitrose, Tesco, Gails and other retail outlets and kept going by an army of volunteers.

 Many birthday cards were left in a special card post box’.
 One read: ‘To all the great people who help at the fridge, it is more than about helping stop food waste going to the tip!
 We have made it a social event.
 We have made friends and a community.
 I love queuing and catching up with fridge friends – it is so important to me, Happy Birthday all!’